 Good To Know

 Some television networks allow viewers to stream specific shows, sometimes full-length episodes in a series, on their websites.
-Some popular networks that offer free show streaming include the Food Network, HGTV, Fox and the History Channel.
+Popular networks that offer free show streaming include the Food Network, Fox and the History Channel.
 Be aware that there’s often a catch to having access to this free programming — namely, you’ll have to sign in with your TV provider.
 So even though you can watch online, you still have to be a paying cable TV subscriber.